TechAtNYU/rsvp/README.md

 To compile React code, we use webpack, babel, es2015, and hot-reload (amongst other fancy, new JS libraries).
 We use Redux to manage the states in a global store.

-If you have no experience with __React__, go do the Facebook React [Get Started](https://facebook.github.io/react) guide and come back when you do.
+If you have __no experience with React__, go do the Facebook React [Get Started](https://facebook.github.io/react) guide.
+It is a very good guide that teaches you about the absolute fundamentals.

 If you have __some experience with React__ but __not with Redux__, then go watch Dan Abramov's (creator of Redux) [Redux videos](https://egghead.io/series/getting-started-with-redux) on Egghead.io.
 There are ~10 of them.
 Each is like 2 minutes long.
 You will be glad that you did.